 3) Sri Lankan cuisine- sweet and extremely spicy you might want to cry at some point.
 There are plenty of local restaurants from where you can buy some samosas, curry and rice, Sri Lankan dumplings, roti, hoppers or other traditional Sri Lankan meals.
 The food is very delicious and you can discover new flavours.

-4) People are amazingly hospitable– when locals see backpackers and budget travellers they don’t try to rip you off.
+4) People are amazingly hospitable– when locals see backpackers and budget travelers they don’t try to rip you off.
 The prices might be increased for obvious reasons, but it doesn’t differ much from what locals pay for the food or accommodation.
 People are not pushy, they try to help you and they keep smiling.

 5) Traveling is trouble free– there is an easy access to any mean of transport you want to travel by, people speak very good English and Sri Lanka itself can be explored within a few days.